pryley/site-reviews/readme.txt

 - Shortcodes: Configurable shortcodes complete with full documentation
 - Slack Integration: Receive notifications in Slack when a review is submitted
 - SPAM Protection: Built-in Honeypot protection; integrate with Invisible reCAPTCHA and Akismet
-- Styles: Change the submission form style to match popular themes and form plugins
+- Styles: Change the review form style to match popular themes and form plugins
 - Support: Free premium-level support included on the WordPress.org support forum
 - Templates: Use the Site Reviews templates in your theme for full control over the HTML
 - Widgets: Configurable widgets for your sidebars